GraphRCG: Self-Conditioned Graph Generation: GraphRCG: Self-Conditioned Graph Generation

 As our representation generator is implemented by a diffusion model, we aim to utilize the information from not only the generated representation but also its generation process.
 With this in mind, we implement the generator as a denoising diffusion model, so that each step of diffusion could benefit from the representation of the same denoising step in a boostrapped manner.
 Our graph generator $g_\theta$, implemented as a denoising network and parametrized by $\theta$, is trained to predict the clean graph, given a noisy graph $G_t=(\bX_t, \bE_t)$ at a randomly sampled timestep $t$:

 where $\widetilde{\bh}_t=f_\gamma(\bh_t, t)$ is the denoised representation, generated from the representation generator at timestep $t$.
-Moreover, $\widetilde{\mathbf{p}}^\bE\in\mathbb{R}^b$ are the predicted distributions for the node types and the edge types, respectively.
+Moreover, $\widetilde{\mathbf{p}}^\bX\in\mathbb{R}^a$ and $\widetilde{\mathbf{p}}^\bE\in\mathbb{R}^b$ are the predicted distributions for the node types and the edge types, respectively.
 The graph generator is based on the message-passing transformer architecture~\cite{shi2020masked}, as it effectively extracts the complex correlations between nodes and edges, while also being suitable for incorporating representations for conditioning~\cite{vignac2022digress}.
 Specifically, the layers incorporate the graph attention mechanism~\cite{velivckovic2017graph} into a Transformer framework~\cite{vaswani2017attention}, achieved by including normalization and feedforward layers.
 For each given (noisy) graph, the graph generator projects nodes and edges separately into low-dimensional representations and processes them through totally $L$ transformer layers, denoted as $(\bx^{(l+1)}_{t}, \be^{(l+1)}_{t})=M_{(l)}( \bx^{(l+1)}_{t}, \be^{(l+1)}_{t})$.
 Here $\bx_t^{(l)}$ (or $\be_t^{(l)}$) is the representation for the nodes (or edges) in the $l$-th layer of the transformer, denoted as $M_{(l)}$.
-Based on the transformer architecture, we hereby explore several possible methods to incorporate the representation into the transformer architecture.